smassh-73/smassh-73.github.io/README.md

 ![Jerry Suitor and Paddy](https://lh5.googleusercontent.com/jb3OxidixkahsHpE-yJ__Q_ADtJSA5kWEZnQVl-JXAh68Vnrke0R0_R5-6LcxB-l6iY=w2400)

 ### Kat (Alexxander in the Father's Day Pic from the kids) made this picture of my father with his artistic talent.
-I serious have no idea how he did this, but I love it and and appreciate the time and effort he took in creating it!
+I seriously have no idea how he did this, but I love it and and appreciate the time and effort he took in creating it!
 Looks very simular to the abover picture doesn't it???

 ![Kats Pic](https://lh6.googleusercontent.com/BmFQD33jSri8wywgumlu52v29egWgP_9ZZkv0HJw7Vd9RPSMiyFdwxFA1o1laFWjW8M=w2400)